 Colombia is not your average vacation destination.
 Forget the clichés that make up the country’s outdated reputation, because Colombia is overflowing with safe and incredible activities to explore.
-Whether your ideal trip is an outdoor adventure, a relaxing vacation, or an urban experience (or all 3), you'll want to use these customized itineraries.
+Whether your ideal trip involves an outdoor adventure, a relaxing vacation, or an urban adventure (or all three), you'll want to use these customized itineraries.
 Read on to match one of these three incredible itineraries to your type of travel, and feel free to message us with any questions whatsoever!

 Your type of travel: You like being active and getting off the beaten path.
 If the great outdoors is your true home, this is the itinerary for you!